Barker Inlet and Port River Estuary

 Intertidal and shallow subtidal seagrass and sand habitats around Torrens Island support a high diversity of fishes and invertebrates, with 56 species identified during a 10-year study of the Port River-Barker Inlet system.

 Many of these species are important to commercial and recreational fisheries, and many of the individuals sampled were juveniles; providing further evidence that the area is a ‘nursery’ for fisheries species.

 A 2008 study listed 64 fish species for the Port River-Barker Inlet estuary.

-A pod of about forty bottlenose dolphins live in the Estuary, and up to two hundred visit the area each year.
+A pod of about thirty bottlenose dolphins live in the Estuary, and many more visit the area each year.

 Shellfish reefs were once abundant in the Estuary, stabilising the sea-floor, cleansing the water as they filtered out their food, and providing food and habitat for other aquatic species – as well as food for humans.

 The reefs of native mud oysters (Ostrea angasi), cockles and razorfish (pinna) were all but destroyed by dredging, poor water quality, and over-fishing - and the distribution of seagrasses has also been affected.